-Baked cod in foil is my favorite easy, quick, and absolutely delicious way to cook fish, especially cod, halibut, and salmon.
+Baked cod in foil is my favorite dish- an easy, quick, and absolutely delicious way to cook fish like cod, halibut, and salmon.

-I make it at least twice a month since my husband started trying to change his diet.
+I make this baked cod in foil at least twice a month since my husband started trying to change his diet.

 Originally, in the birthplaces of mayonnaise such as Menorca, Mayonnaise has been widely used not only for salads but also for meat and seafood since ancient times.

 The animal protein in seafood and mayonnaise (eggs) goes well together, and also vinegar taste in Mayonnaise helps reduce the greasy taste.